Skip to content

 1. Issue the template holding letter (attached to this page) to the supplier as soon as possible, requesting further information if required.
 For example, asking for information to support the request, such as any particular market or financial pressure which is affecting their ability to supply us at existing or agreed prices

-2. Complete a protocol 9 business case for price increase, when completing the form, include if the contract terms and conditions allow for price increases or not and if a particular process needs to be followed to notify or agree a price increase.
+2. When considering a price increase request ensure the contract terms and conditions allow for price increases or not and if a particular process needs to be followed to notify or agree a price increase.

-3. Please ensure you have received all the information from the supplier to substantiate the price increase, and include this in your business case to enable the prices increase request to be considered by finance, procurement and if required legal.
+3. Ensure you have received all the information from the supplier to substantiate the price increase and include this to enable the prices increase request to be considered by finance, procurement and if required legal.

-When looking at your business case for the price increase we will consider:
+When looking at the request for the price increase you should consider:

 • does the contract allow for a price increase?